-Each elephant has around 76 kg of green matter a day and around 2 kg from a food bag containing rice bran and maize.
-The orphanage which boasts to have the largest herd of captive elephants in the world is very popular and visited daily by many tourists.
+Each elephant has around 76 kg of green matter a day.
+Also around 2 kg from a food bag containing rice bran and maize.
+The orphanage which boasts to have the largest herd of captive elephants in the world.
+It’s very popular and visited daily by tourists.
 The main attraction is clearly to observe the elephants bathing which is quite a spectacle.

 Pinnawala Elephant Orphanage can be reached via the A1 Colombo – Kandy main road.
 Turn off at the 82 km post at Kegalle.
 The nearest railway station is at Rambukkana 2km away from the village of Pinnawala.

 The centre opens at 8.30 in the morning and closes at 6pm daily.
-Bottle feeding is at 9.15am, 1.15pm & 5pm and bathing times at the river is at 10am and 2pm.
+Bottle feeding is at 9.15am, 1.15pm & 5pm.
+Bathing times at the river are at 10am & 2pm.
+Pinnawala Entrance Ticket Fees.

 Millennium Elephant Foundation

-Millennium Elephant Foundation (MEF) was the first place to offer bareback elephant riding with an educational theme in Sri Lanka offering people the chance to interact with elephants in a safe and responsible way for both the person and elephant, whilst learning about the plight of elephants in Asia.
+Millennium Elephant Foundation (MEF) was the first place to offer bareback elephant riding.
+This was an educational theme in Sri Lanka.
+Offering people the chance to interact with elephants in a safe and responsible way.
+For both the person and elephant.
+Whilst learning about the plight of elephants in Asia.

 Now MEF is home to the new and exclusive Elephant Walk Experience.
 The alternative to elephant riding option for tourists.
 An ethical, up close and personal experience unique to MEF.
 The most interactive enjoyable way to see domestic elephants in Sri Lanka.